Perverse sheaves on varieties with large fundamental groups: Examples

 \section{Examples}

 In this section, we discuss a few examples where Theorems \ref{thm_0} and \ref{thm_2} can be applied.

 Let $Y=\Gamma\backslash G/K$ be a nonsingular Shimura variety, or more precisely a quotient of a Hermitian symmetric domain $ G/K$ by a torsion free arithmetic group $\Gamma$.
 Note that we have implicitly chosen a $\Q$-algebraic group $G_\Q$ such that $G$ is the identity component of $G_\Q(\R)$.
 Let us assume that $G_\Q$ is simple, and its $\Q$-rank $r\in [2,\dim Y-2]$.
 We have the Baily-Borel compactification $\overline{Y}$, which is a (generally singular) projective variety.
 Our assumption on $\Q$-rank implies that the boundary $\overline{Y}-Y$ has codimension $\dim Y-r+1\ge 3$.
 Therefore we can find a projective manifold $X\subset Y$, with $\dim X \in [2, \dim Y-r]$, obtained as an intersection of hyperplanes in general position.
 An appropriate Lefschetz theorem \cite{HL} shows that $\pi_1(X)=\Gamma$.
 Any faithful representation $\rho$ of $G$ restricts to a faithful semisimple representation of $\Gamma$.
 Raghunathan's vanishing theorem \cite{R} shows that $\rho$ is cohomologically rigid.
 Finally, we note that since $G/K$ is Stein and $\Gamma$ is residually finite, $X$ can be seen to have large algebraic fundamental group.
 Thus Theorem \ref{thm_2} applies to show that perverse sheaves on $X$ have non-negative Euler characteristic.
-Note $X$ inherits a metric from $Y$ with non-positive curvature, so Theorem \ref{thm_0} also applies to obtain the same conclusion.
+Note $X$ inherits a metric from $Y$ with non-positive curvature, so Theorem \ref{thm_0} also applies to obtain the same conclusion. {When $Y$ is a quotient of a ball, the metric has negative bisectional curvature, so perverse sheaves have strictly positive Euler characteristic.}

 A construction of Catanese-Koll\'ar-Nori-Toledo produces another example, where our theorems can be applied.
 In this example, one sees the need for allowing almost faithful representations.
 Let $G_\Q=Sp(2g,\Q)$, with $g\ge 3$.
 The associated symmetric space is the Siegel upper half plane $\mathbb{H}_g$.
 Let $\Gamma\subset Sp(2g,\Z)$ be a torsion free arithmetic group.
 The conditions of the last paragraph hold for $Y=\Gamma\backslash \mathbb{H}_g$, so we may construct a projective manifold $X\subset Y$, as above, such that $\pi_1(X)=\Gamma$.
 Note that $\dim X$ can be chosen to be any integer in $ [2, \frac{1}{2}g(g+1)-g-1]$.
 Fix an odd integer $n\ge 3$.
 By the construction described in \cite[page 136-137,139]{CK}, one obtains a nonsingular finite branched cover $\pi: X'\to X$ such that